More Than Yosemite: Things to do In and Around Yosemite in Tuolumne CA

 Black Oak Casino Resort

-Room at Black Oak Casino ResortAnother fantastic option for exploring all the best things to do near Yosemite in Tuolumne CA is the Black Oak Casino and Resort.
+Another fantastic option for exploring all the best things to do near Yosemite in Tuolumne CA is the Black Oak Casino and Resort.
 The rooms are luxurious and the property offers an outdoor swimming pool and heated jacuzzi hot tub.
 The casino is in the building next door to the hotel and offers tons of entertainment and gaming options from your typical casino games to live music, and arcade for the kids, and restaurants.
 The best part is that you’re also just at the doorstep of Yosemite and nearby attractions.

 There’s also an RV park here and their own gas station!
 It’s also easy to get to Sonora from Black Oak Casino.
+Book Now

 Rush Creek Lodge

-Rush Creek Lodge at YosemiteWe didn’t get to stay here but we did get to tour the property and eat at the incredible restaurant at Rush Creek Lodge.
+We didn’t get to stay here but we did get to tour the property and eat at the incredible restaurant at Rush Creek Lodge.
 The property is located on the Big Oak Flat Entrance of Yosemite and offers a sophisticated lodge offering suites and villas in the forest.
-There are multiple outdoor heated pools you can enjoy year-round and free nightly s’mores and outdoor campfires.
-The property is gorgeous and this is another hotel we will be considering for future visits.

-Liked this post on the best things to do near Yosemite in Tuolumne CA and nearby?
+Liked this post on the best things to do near Yosemite in Tuolumne, CA and nearby?
 Bookmark for later or share the love below on Pinterest.

 things to do near yosemite in tuolumne county california